 All Symbologies

-For best scanner performance, we recommend you only enable the symbologies that you need.
-Scan All Symbologies Off to disable all symbologies, then enable the symbologies you need by scanning the On bar code for each symbology.
+For best scanner performance, you should only enable the symbologies that you need.
+Scan All Symbologies Off to disable all symbologies, then enable the symbologies you need by scanning the On barcode for each symbology.

 Message Length Description